I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_disk_ex_int13_info.md

 Indicates the size of the buffer that the caller provides to the BIOS in which to return the requested drive data. <b>ExBufferSize</b> must be 26 or greater.
 If <b>ExBufferSize</b> is less than 26, the BIOS returns an error .
 If <b>ExBufferSize</b> is between 30 and 66, the BIOS sets it to exactly 30 on exit.
 If <b>ExBufferSize</b> is 66 or greater, the BIOS sets it to exactly 66 on exit.

-`ExCylinders`

-Indicates the number of <i>physical </i>cylinders.
-This is one greater than the maximum cylinder number.

 `ExFlags`

 Provides information about the drive.
 The following table describes the significance of each bit, where bit 0 is the least significant bit and bit 15 the most significant bit.
 A value of one in the indicated bit means that the feature described in the "Meaning" column is available.
 A value of zero in the indicated bit means that the feature is not available with this drive.